Disease control as an optimization problem: Application: COVID-19

-To illustrate our approach for policy design, we will use a variant of the extended ``susceptible-exposed-infected-recovered'' (SEIR) disease model proposed in~\cite{social_distancing} to predict the impact of COVID-19 in the USA, a schematic of which is shown in Fig.~\eqref{fig:schematic} and the details of which appear in Appendix \ref{models_app}.
-The clinical parameters of the model, such as recovery and hospitalization rates, were estimated in \cite{medical_parameters, KisslerScience2020}, based on early reports from COVID-19 cases in the UK, China and Italy.
+To illustrate the use of gradient descent for policy design, we consider a variant of the extended ``susceptible-exposed-infected-recovered'' (SEIR) disease model proposed in~\cite{social_distancing} to predict the impact of COVID-19 in the USA, a schematic of which is shown in Fig.~\eqref{fig:schematic} and the details of which appear in Appendix \ref{models_app}.
+Each state variable $X$ in the diagram corresponds to the \emph{fraction} of the whole population ${\cal N}_{pop}$ in the corresponding diagram.
+From now on, we denote intensive quantities like $X$ with a normal mathematical font, while extensive quantities ${\cal X}=X\times {\cal N}_{pop}$ are to be represented with calligraphic letters.
+The clinical parameters of the model in Figure \ref{fig:schematic}, such as recovery and hospitalization rates, were estimated in \cite{medical_parameters, KisslerScience2020}, based on early reports from COVID-19 cases in the UK, China and Italy.
 Following the model in~\cite{social_distancing}, the disease transmission is assumed to be seasonal by analogy with the known behavior of betacoronaviruses such as HCoV-OC43~\cite{KisslerScience2020}, with a baseline reproduction number between $2$ and $2.5$, following fits of the early growth-rate of the epidemic in Wuhan \cite{R_0,R_0_bis}.

-A relevant compartment in this model is ${\cal C}(t)$, the population occupying a critical care bed\footnote{More precisely, in our model, the relevant compartment is $C_C(t)$, or the \emph{fraction} of the population in critical care at instant $t$.
-This has to be compared with $B_c$, the number of critical care beds per inhabitant. ${\cal C}(t),{\cal B}_c$ relate to $C_C(t),B_c$ through the expressions ${\cal C}(t)=N_{pop}C_C(t),{\cal B}_c=N_{pop}B_c$, where $N_{pop}$ is the population size.} at time $t$.
+A relevant compartment in this model is ${\cal C}(t)\equiv C_C(t)\times {\cal N}_{pop}$, the population occupying a critical care bed at time $t$.
 The patients sent to critical care cannot breathe unassisted, and thus it is fundamental to ensure that such capacity is not surpassed, namely, that the constraint (\ref{cc_constr}) holds.
-For our simulations, we chose a population size of $N_{pop}=47$ million and ${\cal B}_c=9.5\times N_{pop}\times 10^{-5}$.
+For our simulations, we chose a population size of ${\cal N}_{pop}=47$ million and ${\cal B}_c=9.5\times 10^{-5}\times {\cal N}_{pop}$.
 That is, we assumed that the healthcare system provides $95$ critical care beds per million inhabitants.
 This is a good approximation to the healthcare capacity of many European countries, as well as the USA.